sylvainnizac/MediaDjango/docs/README.md

     python manage.py migrate
     python manage.py loaddata db.json

+create user

+    python manage.py createsuperuser --username=username --email=email@example.com

 now you can start the server

     python manage.py runserver

 go to http://127.0.0.1:8000/

-and log in with username "joe" and password "bar"
+and log in with your username and password

 # how to start the tests